pveeru/GettingCleanDataCourseProject/CodeBook.md

 fBodyBodyGyroJerkMag-std()

+####AverageValue

-####AverageValue gives the average of each feature of the activity of each subject.
+This gives the average of each feature of the activity of each subject.